 Is My Property Eligible?

-Enter your address below to see if your property is eligible and to learn when we will be working in your area.
-You can call us at 816-513-0200 or send an email.
+Enter your address below to see if your property is eligible for Keep Out the Rain, and to learn when we will be working in your area.
+Or call us at 816-513-0200 or send us an email.

-The City will pay for the repairs.
-Your help in fixing the rainwater connections may help cut future wastewater treatment costs.
-Keep Out the Rain is one piece of Kansas City’s largest infrastructure investment, the Smart Sewer program, a 25-year, $4.5-5 billion effort to reduce sewer overflows and improve water quality in our region for generations to come.
-Your participation is essential to meet the requirements of Kansas City’s federal consent decree.
+Keep Out the Rain is one piece of Kansas City’s largest infrastructure investment, the Smart Sewer program: a 25-year, $4.5-5 billion effort to reduce sewer overflows and improve water quality in our region for generations to come.
+Your help in making your property rain ready is an essential part of helping meet the requirements of Kansas City’s federal Consent Decree.